t-hendricks/uhc-portal/README.md

 Optionally export `SELENIUM_DEBUG=true` environment variable if you want to stop on failure to let you debug (otherwise, it writes a screenshot file and moves on).

-Can set `WDIO_ARGS` to any arguments you want to pass to wdio e.g. `--watch --spec selenium-js/specs/Downloads.js`.

 Now you need to choose which WebDriver server to use:

 - Recommended: a local driver, that opens a browser window directly on your screen.